icshwi/e3training/workbook/chapter10.md

-# Chapter 10: Understanding e3's directory structure
+# Chapter 10: Understanding e3's file structure

 ## Lesson Overview

 In this lesson, you'll learn how to do the following:

-* Understand the purpose of additional directories within e3 directory
+* Understand all directories within e3.
-* Use the cmds path properly according to its usage
+* Use the cmds path.
-* Use the patch path according to its usage
+* Use the patch path.
-* Use the template path according to its usage
+* Use the template path.
-* Use other paths according their purpose
-* Understand hidden files
+* Understand hidden files.

 ---